 •

-Higher prices will cause me to fish less this year—35.5 percent
+Higher prices will cause me to fish less this year—35.5 percent • Higher prices will not affect my fishing activities—22.5 percent

 • I will probably fish the same amount this year, but not travel as far because of rising fuel costs—30 percent